chinthan59/Indian_Currency_Detection/README.md

-# 🇮🇳 Indian Currency Recognition using Deep Learning
+# 🇮🇳 Indian Currency Recognition using CNN

 This project identifies Indian currency notes from uploaded images using a Convolutional Neural Network with MobileNetV2 and provides a user-friendly interface through Streamlit.
 It also includes text-to-speech functionality to announce the prediction.